aaqibShaikh199/Terraform/README.md

-# Terraform
+# 🌍 Terraform Scripts Collection

-This is ia Terraform repository where you can get the all Terraform related code
+Welcome to my Terraform repository!
+This project contains a collection of reusable and production-ready Terraform scripts for provisioning and managing infrastructure on various cloud providers (primarily AWS).